All Episodes

 Joyce Riley is a registered nurse of 27 years and is presently spokesperson for the American Gulf War Veterans Association.

-She has served as a director of nursing in four institutions, as a heart transplant nurse, and a charge nurse of a federal prison infirmary.
+She has served as a director of nursing in four institutions, as a heart transplant nurse and a charge nurse of a federal prison infirmary.

-She now investigates the unwitting use of military and civilian populations for biological, chemical, and mind control experiments, By the Department of Defense and CIA.
+She now investigates the unwitting use of military and civilian populations for biological, chemical, and mind control experiments by the Department of Defense and CIA.

-Working in conjunction with Vietnam Veterans Wives Association, under the name of Project Braveheart, their goals are to expose the experiments, including Agent Orange exposure victims, obtain adequate compensation for the injured servicemen and women.
+Working in conjunction with Vietnam Veterans Wives Association under the name of Project Brave Heart, their goals are to expose the experiments, including Agent Orange exposure victims, obtain adequate compensation for the injured servicemen and women.

-We are going to talk about Waco in a bit, but first we're going to sort of update ourselves on the Gulf War Syndrome problem, whatever you want to call it.
+We are going to talk about Waco in a bit, but first we're going to sort of update ourselves on the Gulf War syndrome problem, whatever you want to call it.

-It's awful and it's real and it has touched me personally.
+It's awful and it's real, and it has touched me personally.

 Joyce, welcome.

-Thank you so much, Art.
+Thank you so much, Arn.

 Good to have you back.

-Well, it is my pleasure, believe me.
+Oh, and it is my pleasure, believe me.

-I tell you, Joyce, about, oh, I don't know, several months ago now, A very close friend, a very, very close friend of mine named John Pyre died unexpectedly, quickly.
+I tell you, Joyce, about, oh, I don't know, several months ago now, a very close friend, a very, very close friend of mine named John Pyre, died unexpectedly quickly.

 He had been in Vietnam.

-He had been exposed to Agent Orange, and I came on the program in quite a state of grief about the whole thing.
+And I came on the program in quite a state of grief about the whole thing and talked about his dying, passing away.

 And the events with regard to his death are bizarre, unclear.